w3c/cogai/demos/nlp/README.md

 These examples show that prepositions can be moved around, although it is preferable to place them after the thing to which they attach as progressive refinement of the intended meaning.
 The order also relates to the focus, i.e. the second example above focuses on what happened on Sunday rather than on John, Janet or the present.

 Items in a conjunction may in some cases be order independent.
 Likewise for a sequence of adjectives.

+## Research challenges

+This is a summary of challenges to be worked through to realise practical cognitive NLP:

+* Design and population of the lexicon, exploiting existing resources such as corpora and machine readable lexical resources such as WordNet.
+* Choice of the tag set for part of speech, balancing the requirements for phrase structure parsing and robustness
+* Dealing with the awkward cases that inevitably arise in real text, e.g. reported speech, sentence boundaries, ellipsis, foreign words, and so forth.
+* Part of speech tagging based upon learning from annotated corpora
+* Loose parsing that preserves positional information
+* Assessing semantic consistency for word sense disambiguation, bindings for pronouns and nominal groups, as well as prepositional attachments

+Semantic consistency could be approached from a statistical perspective using collocations, but given that we expect cognitive agents to have a rich understanding of the meaning of utterances, we also need to assess (for example) whether an adjective is meaningful for a given sense of a noun.
+That points to the need for work on taxonomic knowledge that licenses such uses, along with how to extend such knowledge as new words or word meanings are encountered.

+Some people claim that taxonomic based NLP is impractical, and point to the success of self-supervised deep learning of language models, based on predicting masked words from a huge corpus of texts.
+However, this is far away from human-like NLP where agents can explain the meaning of words and reason with them.
+It is time to prove such people that human-like cognition is practical and to show how it can be scaled.

 ## Implementation